linyijun/Blood-Transfusion-Assistive-System/README.md

 We implemented a recommendation system of blood transfusion volume before a surgery.

 ### Introduction to files
-Y.X.L-code.py contains all codes of data preprocessing, data modeling, data visualization Y.X.L-code.html is the html version of Y.X.L-code.py app.py is back end of the system index_b.html is front end of the system
+Y.X.L-code.py contains all codes of data preprocessing, data modeling, data visualization</br>
+Y.X.L-code.html is the html version of Y.X.L-code.py</br>
+app.py is back end of the system</br>
+index_b.html is front end of the system</br>
-Y.X.L-Demo.gif is a small demo that introduces how to use our system
+Y.X.L-Demo.gif is a small demo that introduces how to use our system</br>

 ### How to use
-To use our system, you need to open server localhost on your side.
+To use our system, you need to open server localhost on your side</br>
-Run the app.py and open the index_b.html
+Run the app.py and open the index_b.html</br>
-Notice the port should be equaled
+Notice the port should keep the same</br>